EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Dictionary.md

 If status effect contains number after it's name it's long lasting effect.
 Each time target that has this effect ends it's turn the effect is lowered by one step.
 When the step number would reach 0 effect ends.
 *Example*: If you are Slowed 3 this condition changes to Slowed 2 after your turn is finished.

+### Vitality

+Character capacity to keep on fighting aftair sustaining injury.

+### Wound

+How serious characters injuries are currently.

+### Durability

+Characters ability to ignore physical and mental pain.

+### Stress

+How much pain character is in currently